 To be more specific regarding the subtleties of the stories, I wish to offer a few examples.
 As my cohorts and I have always endeavored to uphold, there is a strong message of civility, of being loving, caring and kind to each other, and there are other, related themes: if you see suffering or injustice, seek to bring things to right, regardless of your size or age, move mountains to help a friend in need, because you can.
 Be curious, be persistent, be courageous, and there is nothing more powerful than love and a good heart.

 Books are like magic.
 One's eyes may trace over some squiggly shapes on a page and thereby become absorbed in another world, perhaps another time and place.
-Books with positive stories and messages, perhaps touching on the little truths about our world often revealed by seeing another, can be invaluable.
+Books with inspiring stories and messages touching on the little truths about this world can be invaluable.

 That perches in the soul,

 At times I wish she had written hope had four legs and fur, but alas; there must be many other poets out there...

 R. S. Markel has invited Mr. Abselard, a dear porcine friend, confidant, and resident of The Farm, to share a few thoughts on a wide smattering of topics gleaned from the pig's venerable tradition of their morning conversations.
 We do hope you enjoy this new addition.

 Sign up to receive R.S.
 Markel's newsletter The Anati Daily and receive updates on news and events and the forthcoming third installment to the heartwarming Lillybeth and Hinsberth trilogy.

 Welcome.
 I am a writer and illustrator of novels for young (and young at heart) readers who have a passion for exploring fantastic places, impossible events, and the magic and mysteries of our world.
 Please feel free to read a bit about my work and peruse the character essays, interviews, and illustrations.
 I do hope you enjoy this small glimpse into the world of Lillybeth and Hinsberth.